jwarford1/BestBuyExam/README.md

 This demo uses Selenium Grid and the Page Obect Model to sastify the interview question requirements.
 Selenium Grid uses a central hub and one or more nodes to execute webdirver tests.
 For this demo I have a single node configured to run with the Chrome driver.
-A node can be also be confgured for multiple driver versions, and has default versions as wel.
+A node can be also be confgured for multiple driver versions, and has default versions as well.

-The Page Object Model resolve the issue of having multiple test scripts witht the same code accessing the same html element.
+The Page Object Model resolves the issue of having multiple test scripts witht the same code accessing the same html element.
 Now the code to access an element resides in a single class.
-As well, the logical abstraction of a page class allows for convenient test design flexibility.
+As well, the logical abstraction of a page class allows for test design flexibility.

 ####  System Details